ansonallard/deployment-service/DESIGN.md

 - npm library
 - go library
 - openapi
-  - support autogenerating a npm and go client
+  - support auto-generating a npm and go client
   - keep clients up to date with version

 The deployment service must manage the lifecycle of the customer's git repositories, including: